 TEXTURE AND FLAVOR

 Not only these banana muffins are flavor rich, but also are extremely moist, fragrant and everything that a banana bread is.
 I topped them with some nuts and a sprinkle of fiber (oats).
-This lovely chewy-crunch from walnuts and mild sweetness from raisins when gets mixed with banana and a hint of vanilla, you reach muffin oblivion!
+Certainly, when chewy-crunch from walnuts and mild sweetness from raisins when gets mixed with banana and a hint of vanilla, you reach muffin oblivion!

 Inspite of all healthy ingredients inside, the muffins haven’t forgotten to be-

 - Beautifully domed